Rebecca Morrison: Career

 Rebecca Morrison's national curling career has been closely intertwined with that of the Team GB nine-player squad.
 In being part of this squad, she skipped Team GB to the Euro Super Series championship in 2019.
 She later formed her current squad, with two of the other three members previous being on the team (the only person not is lead Sophie Jackson).
 Team Morrison, competing with third/vice-skip Gina Aitken, second Sophie Sinclair, and lead Sophie Jackson, won the 2022 Scottish Curling Championships which qualified them for the 2022 World Women's Curling Championship in Prince George.
 They were selected over Team Muirhead who did not compete at the 2022 Scottish Championships because of the proximity in time to the 2022 Olympic Winter Games.
 Unfortunately, Team Morrison was forced to withdraw from the 2022 World Championship after four of the five players on the team tested positive for COVID-19 leaving only one curler eligible to curl with Morrison and Fay Henderson testing positive before the start of the tournament, dropping team Morrison down to three players including the alternate and leaving them without their skip.
 On 20 March 2022, two more members of the team tested positive forcing Team Morrison to withdraw.

+The following season, Team Morrison would continue to show success, winning bronze at the 2022 European Curling Championships, beating Italy's Stefania Constantini 9–5 in the bronze medal game.
+They would also defend their Scottish championship, qualifying to represent Scotland at the 2023 World Women's Curling Championship.
+There, they would finish with a 3–9 record.
+Team Morrison would also compete in their first Grand Slam of Curling events that season; missing the playoffs with a 1–3 record at the 2023 Masters, but would qualify for the playoffs at the 2023 Tour Challenge before losing to Sweden's Anna Hasselborg 8–5 in the quarterfinals.
+At the end of the season, the team decided for Sophie Jackson to still throw lead stones, but begin calling the game, with Morrison continuing to throw the fourth stones.